quantaf1re/RSRLocker/README.md

 The only issues found other than the ones found with MythX were:
  - complaints about naming `not in mixedCase`, which is just aesthetic and I copied the style already used throughout `rsv-v2`
  - `owner() should be declared external` in `rsv-v2/ownership/OwnableV2.sol`, but that's outside of the scope of this project

+### Manticore
+I haven't gone into too much detail with Manticore, but from some initial tests, the only warning are about the use of time (`now` etc) in the contracts, same as the above tools.